CraftAcademyLabs/ca_course/career/elevator_pitch.md

 -   What does the listener gain in hearing you out?

 These questions formulated in different ways are important for us to bring forward.
-The first question gives the target general information about you and a general idea if you would be a fit for the company.
+The first question gives the target general information about you and a general idea if you would be a good fit for the company.
 The second one answers the question on why you are talking to that specific target.
-And the third question answers how the target could benefit from getting to know you better or potentially hiring you.
+And the third question answers how the target could benefit from getting to know you better or potentially hire you.
 These questions should be answered in an natural way with a natural flow.
 Here is an example of how a pitch could go:

 > “Hi my name is John Doe and I‘m a Web developer specializing in Ruby
 > on Rails and Angular.
-I currently working at Acme and my team is
+I am currently working at Acme and my team is
 > working on developing new ways to improve user interaction with our
 > products using eye tracking.
 So, I’m interested in meeting people with
 > similar backgrounds and I’m also considering changing jobs later this